Certified Information Privacy Professional/Europe (CIPP/E) Practice Test

 Question: 745

-2. Suspend data transfers to the U.S. unless supplementary measures ensure an essentially equivalent level of protection
+B. Suspend data transfers to the U.S. unless supplementary measures ensure an essentially equivalent

 Answer: B